asuszko/pycu_interface_libs/README.md

 # pycu_interface_libs

 Precompiled shared libraries for [pycu_interface](https://github.com/asuszko/pycu_interface).
+Due to the current limitations of my graphics hardware available, I am only able to test out the following compiled shared libraries for Windows: sm_30 and sm_50, and for Linux: sm_30.
+However, historically speaking, when older compute architectures were tested functional, this translated into newer compilations working out of the box, as [CUDA is backwwards compatible](http://docs.nvidia.com/cuda/pascal-compatibility-guide/index.html) down to version 30.

 ## Setup

-Just drag and drop the content of the latest compute version supported by your hardware (for example, sm_50) into the pycu_interface root folder.
+Copy the content of the latest compute version supported by your hardware (for example, sm_50) into the pycu_interface root folder.
+Test using the sample scripts found in the [pycu_interface samples directory](https://github.com/asuszko/pycu_interface/tree/master/samples).

 ## License